simplethemes/skeleton_wp/README.md

 ###Fluid Columns

 You've seen these before.
-The fractional shortcode combinations allow you to inser scalable columns into your content.
+The fractional shortcode combinations allow you to insert scalable columns into your content.
 The only rule here is, the last column must have a suffix of '_last'.
 See the example below.

 	// Three Columns Example
 	[one_third]